 The main feature of a lion is his mane.
 Well, at least for the males.
 The lioness doesn't have furry necks.
+So with the lion crafts for kids, we will focus on making the manes.

 In the jungle, the mighty jungle.
 The lion sleeps….
 Wait, is he sleeping?
 No, I see his eyes are open.